jbysewski/coffee-collection/README.md

 * Graph - a set of nodes where each node max be conected with other nodes making a path

+API
+---
+* Set
+  * **!Important!* If an element has an .equals-method it is used to determine if other items are treated as the same - otherwise the is-operator (===) is used
+  * add: Adds an element if it is not already contained
+  * remove: Removes an element

 Examples
 --------
 ### Set